I was born in Youngstown, Ohio, and currently reside and work in Oakwood, Ohio.

 I seek out art to view and learn from.
 Corot, “Bringing in the nets” at Musée D’Orsay and “Trees” by Claude Lorain at the Louvre both inspired me.
 I was moved to tears at the Prada in Madrid by Goya’s “black paintings”.
 David Park’s Retrospective in Kalamazoo, Michigan was so brilliant and moving I went twice.

 I am now a member of First Street Gallery in New York.
-A solo show was scheduled at Prince Street Gallery which has been postponed due to Covid-19.
-I also had a month-long residency at Vermont Studio Center in 2017.
-The Arc of Appalachia, Artists in Sanctuary offered me a residency that was to have taken place in September.
-It has been rescheduled to March/April 2021, due to Covid-19.
+My solo exhibition at Prince Street Gallery has been rescheduled to June 21 - July 9, 2022.
+In September of 2017, I had a month-long residency at Vermont Studio Center .
+The Arc of Appalachia, Artists in Sanctuary offered a residency that was to have taken place in September 2020.
+It has been rescheduled to October 2021due to Covid-19.

 I will continue the journey of observing the world around me using paint and collage to interpret what I see.